bahategar/Google-stack-env/README.md

 ## INTRODUCTION
 This is project to build simple Data Science Environment with google stack.
 It suitable for small business and only have small data to analyze.
-Due to data privacy, In this sample project we use data Google Analytics Sample provided by Google.
+Due to data privacy, In this sample project we use data [The Look eCommerce](https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce?project=molten-avenue-321912) provided by Google.
 The main goals of this project are below:
 - Develop data science environment using Google Platform.
-- Generate advance machine learning model to predict demand of category products.
+- Generate advance machine learning model to predict customer lifetime value.
+- Generate machine learning model for customer segmentation.
 - Visualize the result into dashboard.
-This dashboard must give insights about product demand.
+This dashboard must give insights about customers.

-The constraint about this project:
+The boundary about this project:
-- We focus on customers in United States.
-- We choose the top 5 category products.
-- the data displayed is the last 3 months data.
-- The data for modeling is transaction data from 2016-08-01 - 2017-08-01.
+- The data for modeling is transaction data from 2023-01-01 - 2024-05-31.
+- We filter the customers who active last 90 days.
+- The model predict the value for next 90 days.

-The result visualization result is [here](https://lookerstudio.google.com/reporting/cafa51c6-4cfb-4cc3-959b-5135f98169d6/page/HIA1D).
+The result visualization result is [here](https://lookerstudio.google.com/reporting/0c4e6f61-be78-49a8-bbc1-5e41868b7f37).

-Documentation about data [here] (https://support.google.com/analytics/answer/3437719?hl=en)

-NOTE: Some data intentionally omitted.

-### How to Export Data from Google Analytics to BigQuery
+### About BigQuery
-Please see this tutorial from Google, how to export the data from Google Analytics to BigQuery by click this [link](https://www.youtube.com/watch?v=u4QlVsNh2Q4)
+Please see this tutorial from Google by click this [link](https://www.youtube.com/playlist?list=PLIivdWyY5sqLAbIdmcMwsxWg-w8Px34MS)

 ### How to Connect BigQuery to Notebook